rcoan/capital-gain-taxes/README.md

 ```

 ## Setup
-There are two ways to setup this project in order to run:
+There are two ways to setup this project to run:
-I recommend using docker.
+Note: If you have no familiarity of ruby, I recommend using docker.
 ### Docker
 If you want to have the commodity of running with docker, all you need to do is run inside the project folder.
 ```